Zerd00/claudechatbot/README.md

 ## 📜 License

-MIT – Built with ❤️ by you.
+MIT – Built with ❤️ by Zerd00.